 Just think about it for a second: what would it be like if we could magically remove the pain response from our daily lives?
 Sure, we would avoid the minor, annoying sorts of pains that stem from whacking your toes against a hard surface or something like that.
 We could reasonably expect many people would finally achieve some much-needed relief from chronic pain.
 However, these benefits would pale in comparison to the adverse effects.

-If there was no pain, realizing something wrong with our bodies would be much more complicated.
+Without pain, realizing something wrong with our bodies would be much more complicated.
 You could touch a scalding hot surface and suffer tremendous tissue damage because you’d never know it.
-You could make injuries much worse because it would take you far longer to realize something was wrong with your body.
-All types of conditions would become far deadlier because the symptoms that make people seek treatment would go ignored.
+You could worsen injuries because it would take you far longer to realize something was wrong with your body.
+All conditions would become far deadlier because the symptoms that make people seek treatment would go ignored.

 So, as you can see, pain is essential.
 We can think of it as a signal from our body to our brains alerting us that something is wrong — a defense mechanism.